Do You Need a Creative Writing Degree to Succeed as a Writer?

 Young and new writers often ask whether they need a creative writing degree in order to become an author or professional writer.

-I’ve seen skilled and talented writers turn down opportunities or refuse to pursue their dreams because they feel their lack of a degree in creative writing means they don’t have the credibility necessary to a career in writing.
+I’ve seen skilled and talented writers turn down opportunities or refuse to pursue their dreams because they feel their lack of a creative writing degree means they don’t have the credibility necessary to a career in writing.

-Meanwhile, plenty of writers with no education, minimal writing skills, and scant experience in reading are self-publishing, freelance writing, and offering copywriting services en masse.
+Meanwhile, plenty of writers with no education, minimal writing skills, and scant experience in reading and writing are self-publishing, freelance writing, and offering copywriting services en masse.

 It’s a question that gets asked often: do you need a creative writing degree to succeed as a writer?
 Is it okay to write and publish a book if you don’t have a degree or if your degree is in something other than English or the language arts?